joshp123/gittips/README.md

 !!!! http://nvie.com/posts/a-successful-git-branching-model/ !!!

 tl;dr never ever ever ever commit to develop or master or you will be fetching coffee for people for ages.

+# Other stuff that might be useful:
+git diff

+git rm to remove or if you are Michiel git add -u - adds deleted files to the commit

+git commit --amend - to amend a commit if you fucked up.
+DONT DO IT AFTER PUSHING!!!!!